 Given the many parallels between the film’s narrative and Kazan’s actions, many view On the Waterfront as an obvious and desperate attempt by the director to justify the actions many viewed as shameful and selfish.
 In the film, Terry is a conflicted soul, who knows he must ultimately betray his fellow workers to do what is right, no matter the consequences.
 At one point, he even screams “And I’m glad what I done to ya, you hear that?” which almost feels like a statement of defiance from Kazan himself.
 The director was making it clear he only testified before the Committee because it was the “right” thing to do, and not because it was in the best self-interest for his career.
 And, most importantly, he held no regrets for his potentially selfish actions.

 To enjoy watching the film, you really do have to put aside these directorial intentions, which only serve as a personal artistic choice.
 If you’re unaware of this background information, you will be able to simply view the film as a film, and nothing more.
 Guess I’ve ruined that though, haven’t I?
 And, personally, even with the knowledge of the potential ulterior motives for its production, I am able to do this.
 I am a firm believer in taking a piece of cinema at its artistic merit only, and leaving outside elements aside.
 Was Kazan crafting a film to somewhat pathetically atone for his past shameful behaviour?
 Yes, absolutely.
 It’s hard to ignore the obvious connections between the film and his real life.
-Directors often inject something of themselves into their creations, and it’s obvious that is what Kazan did here.
+Directors often inject something of themselves into their creations, and it’s clear that is what Kazan did here.
 Does that make it any less impressive and powerful as a piece of art?
-No. It does not.
+No, it does not.

 It cannot possibly take away the incredible performance of Brando, which stands as his finest work.
 Given his impeccable career, that’s truly saying something.
 Brando had perfected the art of method acting, and it’s in full effect here.
 He disappears completely into Terry, giving us a performance that is as real and effective as they come.
 That infamous “I coulda been a contender” monologue still manages to elicit goosebumps.
 The ending, where he bravely stumbles into the waterfront warehouse, is just as moving as it was in 1954.
 He was always an actor who could capture your attention like few others, and never was that more evident than here.
 Fun fact – Brando originally turned the role down, and the film’s producer Sam Spiegel offered the role to Frank Sinatra instead.
 Brando’s agent begged him to reconsider, seeing it as a golden opportunity for his career.
 He eventually agreed, and Spiegel was left to break to the news to Sinatra.